Marvin Kohler (1934 - 2020) - Obituary

-He was born on August 20, 1934, in Wapakoneta, OH to Albert & Florence (Dieringer) Kohler who preceded him in death.
-On August 29, 1964, he married Evelyn Kill and she survives in Wapakoneta.
+He was born on August 20, 1934 in Wapakoneta, to Albert and Florence (Dieringer) Kohler who preceded him in death.
+On August 29, 1964 he married Evelyn Kill and she survives in Wapakoneta.

-Survivors include 3 children Marlene Sciotto, Alberta (Michael) Hawk, Duane Kohler all of Wapakoneta; 9 grandsons; 4 granddaughters and 4 great-grandchildren.
+Survivors include three children: Marlene Sciotto, Alberta (Michael) Hawk, Duane Kohler, all of Wapakoneta; nine grandsons; four granddaughters; and four great-grandchildren.

 Memorial contributions may be directed to any veteran organization.